 As per a survey of NSSO in 2013, It was found out that many businesses are beyond the net of banking channels.
-And, the funding requirements of these businesses happens through sources which lend at a very high rate.
-So, to provide a funding solution to them, a scheme has been formally launched on 8, April 2015 by then Prime Minister, Shri Narendra Modi though the plans have been laid out in the budget session in February 2015.
+And, the funding requirements of these businesses happen through sources that lend at a very high rate.
+So, to provide a funding solution to them, a scheme has been formally launched on 8 April 2015 by then Prime Minister Shri Narendra Modi though the plans were laid out in the budget session in February 2015.

 Micro units development and refinance agency loan has been launched to cater to various sects of businesses.
 It was decided to allocate 45%, 35%, and 25% respectively to the respective categories of Shishu, Kishor, and Taruna.

 The upper limit of loan to these categories are as follows: